LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

     src="/assets/posts/secant-mercator/equirectangular.png"
 	alt="Equirectangular map"
 	>
-	<figcaption>From <a href="https://map-projections.net/single-view/rectang-0">map-projections.net/singleviewp/rectang-0</a>  </figcaption>
+	<figcaption>Equirectangular map.
+From <a href="https://map-projections.net/single-view/rectang-0">map-projections.net/singleviewp/rectang-0</a>  </figcaption>
 </figure>

-It is made by mapping meridians to vertical straight lines of constant spacing and circles of latitude to horizontal straight lines of constant spacing.
+It is made by mapping meridians and parallels to vertical and horizontal straight lines of constant spacing.
-This has the affect of stretching out objects along the lines of latitude (West-East lines).
+This has the affect of stretching out objects along the parallels.
 The equations for this projection are:

 $$ \begin{align} y &= R\varphi\\ x &= R\lambda \end{align}$$